gregmac/NServiceMVC/README.md

 Lots more can be done with metadata.
 The beginnings of an auto-generated AJAX test client are there, this can be built out much more deeply.
 Schema generation (eg WSDL) is also an obvious place to go.

+What I do not want to get into is baking-in any cross-cutting concerns (security, logging, caching, etc), and definitely not in the core library.
+Right now I don't see a need as effectively the service controllers act exactly like normal MVC controllers, and so any existing libraries or code compatible with MVC will work with services implemented on NServiceMVC.